 - Evaporating tailings to reduce the overall water content

-- Utilising adequate liners between the tailings and surrounding environment
+- Utilising adequate liners between the tailings and the surrounding environment

 - Continued TSF monitoring and management

-- Ensure TSF can withing the probable maximum flood & maximum credible earthquake without failure.
+- Ensure TSF can within the probable maximum flood & maximum credible earthquake without failure.

 Tailings water management technology